wwarthen/RomWBW/Source/Doc/Applications.md

 **`K`** - Echo any key-presses from the terminal.
 Press 'ESC' key to quit.
 This facility provides that any key stroke sent to the computer will be echoed back to the terminal.
-File down loads will be echoed as well while this facility is ‘on’.
+File downloads will be echoed as well while this facility is ‘on’.

 #### Load Hex